raymond-lam/priority-q/README.md

 ### *iterable protocol*

-The priority queue implements an interable protocol wherein elements are successively dequeued from a shallow clone of the priority queue, so that one could, for example, iterate over the elements of the priority queue in sorted order using a `for ... of` loop, and the priority queue itself will not be mutated.
+The priority queue implements an interable protocol wherein the elements are iterated over without mutating the priority queue itself, so that one could, for example, iterate over the elements of the priority queue in sorted order using a `for ... of` loop.

 ### clear()